 6.27.1 Applicability to language

+This subclause requires a complete rewrite to have it reflect C++ issues.

 Because of the way in which the switch-case statement in C is structured, it can be relatively easy to unintentionally omit the break statement between cases causing unintended execution of statements for some cases.

 C contains a switch statement of the form: